An ensemble for those who want more

 We strive to provide emerging composers with the opportunity to have their works performed in a professional setting by talented musicians.
 The King’s Philharmonic Wind Orchestra regularly work with composers from all around the globe and commissioned works of new contemporary classical music is play a major part in the orchestra’s programming.
 If you are a composer seeking for opportunities, do not hesitate to get in touch with the orchestra management.

 The King’s Philharmonic Wind Orchestra in collaboration with the un poco network offers a conducting scholarship every year to an aspiring conductor who wishes to perfect their skills in front of various music ensembles.
 The breadth of the scholarship covers score preparation, basics of orchestral management and of course conducting skills, culminating in the scholar conducting the orchestra during a concert performance.

-How to apply for a scholarship?
+How to apply for the conducting scholarship?

 First, it’s worthwhile taking some time to find out more about the orchestra and other ensembles within the un poco network.
 You can do this by browsing through the various sections of this website.
 Have a look at what happened in the past, and be up to date with the current projects and upcoming performances.
 We are committed to working with and providing reasonable accommodations to applicants with physical or mental disabilities.
 Should you need any accommodations to take part in any of our opportunities, or if you have any other questions or concerns, please let us know.